 How does it work?

 - Set up a Solo 401(k) and, with the help of a qualified Third Party Administrator, add two key features.

 - Voluntary after-tax contributions.
-Beyond the first $19,500, you’ll need your plan to allow additional after-tax contributions.
+Beyond the basic salary deferral, you’ll need your plan to allow additional after-tax contributions.
 These contributions aren’t deductible, and the gain would be taxed as income if left in the after-tax account until retirement – but we don’t plan to leave them here!